-Most cases occur during a first pregnancy.
+Most cases of pruritic urticarial papules and plaques of pregnancy occur during a first pregnancy.
 Overall incidence is 1/160 to 300 pregnancies; however, with multiple gestation, risk is 8 to 12 times higher.

 Lesions are intensely itchy, erythematous, solid, superficial, and elevated; some are surrounded by blanching, and some have minute vesicles in the center.
 Itching keeps most patients awake, but excoriation is uncommon.
 Lesions begin on the abdomen, frequently on striae atrophicae (stretch marks), and spread to the thighs, buttocks, and occasionally the arms.
 The palms, soles, and face are usually spared.
 Most patients have hundreds of lesions.

-Lesions develop during the 3rd trimester, most often in the last 2 to 3 wk and occasionally in the last few days or postpartum.
+Lesions develop during the 3rd trimester, most often in the last 2 to 3 weeks and occasionally in the last few days or postpartum.
 They usually resolve within 15 days after delivery but can take longer.
 They may recur in up to 5% of subsequent pregnancies.

 Diagnosis of pruritic urticarial papules and plaques of pregnancy is clinical.
 Differentiation from other pruritic eruptions may be difficult.
 Early lesions of pruritic urticarial papules and plaques of pregnancy usually start in striae on the abdomen; in pemphigoid gestationis, early lesions are usually periumbilical.